interaction-lab/OpenHMI/OpenSense Workspace/README.md

 If you modified the OpenSense-Blossom Bridge, such as the port it listens to, you can select the component called `HTTP Client` and modify its python code shown on the right.
 There are 2 sections of python codes, the second (on the bottom) is the one having parameters can be modified.

-If you want to save the previous modification, you can do so by clicking `File` then `Save as` menu button to save it to a new file.
+If you want to save the previous modifications, you can do so by clicking `File` then `Save as` menu button to save it to a new file.
+OpenSense does not automatically save modifications.

 Now, we can run our head gesture detection pipeline.
 Click menu button `Runner`.